dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ## Usage

 The filesystem source is quite unique since it provides you with building blocks for loading data from files.
-First, it iterates over files in the storage and then process each file to yield the records.
+First, it iterates over files in the storage and then processes each file to yield the records.
 Usually, you need two resources:

-1. The filesystem resource enumerates files in a selected bucket using a glob pattern, returning details as `FileInfo` in customizable page sizes.
+1. The `filesystem` resource enumerates files in a selected bucket using a glob pattern, returning details as `FileInfo` in customizable page sizes.
 2. One of the available transformer resources to process each file in a specific transforming function and yield the records.

 ### 1. Initialize a `filesystem` resource